Snugug/eq.js/README.md

 	}
 }
 ```

+The `eq-contains` mixin will allow you to apply styling as long as that state is available in the `data-eq-state` list.
+Passing in a comma separated list is similar to an `or` media query in that at least one of those states must be active, passing in a space separated list is similar to an `and` media query in that all of the states must be active.
+Using `eq-contains` will allow styles to be built on top of each other.

 If you're compiling with Compass, you're probably going to want to add your bower components directory to your import path to make importing `_eq.scss` easy.
 To do so, add something like the following to your `config.rb` file: